JoelDeonDsouza/LoginTestCy/README.md

 The first test, Contains the process of how a login process is tested and recorded.

-The second test, Contains How a user can Rest his her password.
+The second test, Contains How a user can Reset his her password.